LorenzaFriedrich/lorenzafriedrich.github.io/_posts/2025-08-04-Computer_Networks.md

 description: Overview of Computer Networks
 ---
 # Welcome
+For all OMSCS courses - I will provide pseudocode and video links, but I need to keep it private unless a recuriter asks for permission for them to hold the honor code, descriptions of what was completed are below, for courses in the future - I will be adding in my notes in real time.

 ## Individual Assignments
 I lost most of my notes (sadly) when I pulled my notes from obsidian. this course has two exams that are multiple choice, open book quizzes and 5 projects.